Lansan-tech/plansAndWorkflow/Rentals.md

 An Application to Link rental managers to tentants.

 ##  System Objectives
-The systmes aims at linking magar to tenet through a web application.
+The system aims at linking managers to tenants through a web application.

-###
+##
 Rentals features
-User types
+### User types
 - [x] Landlord
 - [x] Agent
 - [x] Tenant